sisl/astra-rl/docs/tutorials/customizing_training/moderators.md

 # Scorers

 **Scorers** provide the training signal in LM red-teaming.
 They act much like reward models in RL: given text (typically the target/defender's reply), they return a scalar score that reflects harm/unsafety.
-Auditors are then trained—via your chosen solver (e.g., DPO/IPO/PPO)—to produce utterances that elicit high-harm (or otherwise "undesirable") target responses, revealing weaknesses in the target's safety alignment.
+Testers are then trained—via your chosen solver (e.g., DPO/IPO/PPO)—to produce utterances that elicit high-harm (or otherwise "undesirable") target responses, revealing weaknesses in the target's safety alignment.

 ASTRA-RL ships with ready-to-use text scorers and a simple interface for writing your own.
 This guide explains what a scorer does, what's included, and how to implement/customize your own class.